-- (a) Maaori are the native people of New Zealand and are of Polynesian descent.
+(a) Maaori are the native people of New Zealand and are of Polynesian descent.
 They are the "Tangata Whenua, the indigenous people of the land of Aotearoa and their culture is an integral part of local life."
 It literally means 'people of the land' from tangata, 'people' and whenua, 'land'.
 Tangata Whenua are made up of several lwi throughout New Zealand.
 Within Tangata Whenua, 'Mana Whenua' is a term used to describe those who have tribal links to the local lwi authority or authorities.
 Within their tribal areas or 'rohe' they have the tribal authority or 'mana' to act or speak on behalf of the hapuu/marae/or whaanau groups.
-It is the power associated with possession and occupation of tribal land.
-Waikato-Tainui is recognised as the Tangata Whenua of the Waikato district, but it acknowledges that the marae/hapuu have 'mana whenua' over their rohe or individual areas of the Waikato.
+It is the power associated with whakapapa, possession and occupation of tribal land.
+"Te Whakakitenga o Waikato" (Waikato-Tainui) is recognised as the Tangata Whenua Iwi Authority of the Waikato district, but it the Iwi and Council acknowledges that the marae/hapuu have 'mana whenua' over their rohe or individual areas of the Waikato.
 There are 68 marae and 33 hapuu in the Waikato rohe who affiliate to the Waikato-Tainui lwi Authority.
 It has a registered membership of over 70,000.
 There are also many Maaori from other New Zealand tribal areas who choose to 'live, work and play' in the Waikato district.
 There are 41 marae within the Waikato District Council area.
+Tangata Whenua are those who whakapapa to the tribal areas and exercise mana whenua.
+Council also recognises other hapuu who have received treaty settlement and may identify themselves as Iwi Authorities.
+As Treaty settlements are settled, there maybe others who wish to be recognised as lwi Authorities within the Waikato District.
+Status is also recognised under the Resource Management Act by relevant planning documents recognised by an lwi authority and lodged with the territorial authority. (s74).

 A brief historical account of Maaori and New Zealand history that is relevant to the Waikato district has been provided to support this chapter.
-The report gives pertinent information and context in respect of understanding the rich history, culture, iwi connections, colonial settlement, Te Tiriti o Waitangi, the New Zealand land wars, raupatu and redress ("Engaging the Waikato" (Ormsby & Gannin, 2016)). - (b) The Waikato River is the tuupuna (ancestor) of Waikato-Tainui from which Tainui derive their name.
+The report gives pertinent information and context in respect of understanding the rich history, culture, iwi connections, colonial settlement, Te Tiriti o Waitangi, the New Zealand land wars, raupatu and redress ("Engaging the Waikato" (Ormsby & Gannin, 2016)).

+(b) The Waikato River is the tuupuna (ancestor) of Waikato-Tainui from which Tainui derive their name.
 The Kiingitanga movement is the heart of the Waikato region and the Waikato River is the blood stream of the life of the Waikato people.

-The following whakataukii (proverb) expresses this relationship:

-Ko Waikato te awa Waikato is the river

-Ko Te Wherowhero te tangata Te Wherowhero is the man Waikato Taniwharau Waikato of a hundred chiefs
+The following whakataukii (proverb) expresses this relationship: Ko Waikato te awa Waikato is the river Ko Te Wherowhero te tangata Te Wherowhero is the man Waikato Taniwharau Waikato of a hundred chiefs